Constitutive Manifold Neural Networks: Introduction

-The paper is structured as follows.
-The necessary physics and the modelling of stochastic parametric tensors are introduced in Section 2.
-Section 3 presents the preprocessing methods developed for neural networks to handle SPD tensorial data effectively.
-In Section 4, a case study with three different types of uncertainty are modelled namely, scaling, orientation, and a combination of both.
-Subsequently, the neural networks introduced in Section 3 are evaluated for their approximation performance.
-Section 5 draws conclusions from the results, discusses limitations, and proposes directions for future research.
+The paper is organized as follows.
+Section 2 introduces the essential physics and the modeling framework for stochastic parametric tensors.
+Section 3 presents the constitutive manifold network architecture.
+In Section 4, a case study is conducted involving three distinct types of uncertainty: scaling, orientation, and their combination.
+The neural networks described in Section 3 are then evaluated for their approximation performance.
+Finally, Section 5 summarizes the conclusions, discusses the limitations of the current work, and outlines potential directions for future research.